Pratham34/Face-Recognition-Based-Attendance-System-using-Flask-ML-OpenCV/README.md

 # Face Recognition Based Attendance System (web app) using Flask and ML(Computer Vision)

-Here comes the ultimate project of machine learning based web app which is Face Recognition Based Attendance system .
+Here comes the ultimate project of machine learning based web app [Full-Stack Website] which is Face Recognition Based Attendance system .

 This amazing ML(computer vision) based web app was created by me and my 3 other friends , as part of a hackathon conducted by our college .